Chinese users play cat-and-mouse with censors amid protests

-HONG KONG (AP) — Videos of hundreds protesting in Shanghai started to appear on WeChat Saturday night.
-Showing chants about removing COVID-19 restrictions and demanding freedom, they would only stay up for only minutes before being censored.
+HONG KONG (AP) — Videos of hundreds protesting in Shanghai started to appear on WeChat on Saturday night.
+Showing chants about removing COVID-19 restrictions and demanding freedom, they would stay up only a few minutes before being censored.

 Elliot Wang, a 26-year-old in Beijing, was amazed.